-To the west of the Town of Cedarburg is the Town of Jackson, which is the only adjacent municipality located within Washington County.
-The Town of Jackson is currently working on completing a comprehensive plan in compliance with state statutes.
+To the wWest of the Town of Cedarburg is the Town of Jackson, which is the only adjacent municipality located within Washington County.
+With assistance from SEWRPC, the Town of Jackson adopted a comprehensive plan titled, "A Comprehensive Plan for the Town of Jackson: 2050" in January 2021The Town of Jackson is currently working on completing a comprehensive plan in compliance with state statutes.

-The Town of Cedarburg should evaluate the above mentioned plans when analyzing future development proposals and the location of trails, facilities, and parks within its boundaries to determine how well they connect to adjacent areas.
+The Town of Cedarburg should evaluate the above_mentioned plans when analyzing future development proposals and the location of trails, facilities, and parks within its boundaries to determine how well they connect to adjacent areas.
 See the Transportation and Utilities and Community Facilities chapters for information on the Town's plans for bicycle/pedestrian amenities and parks and open space.